iherman/rdfjs-c14n/README.md

   - issued_identifier_map: a Map object, mapping the original blank node id-s (as used in the input) to their canonical equivalents
   - bnode_identifier_map: Map object, mapping a blank node to its (canonical) blank node id

-> Note that the Iterable<rdf.Qad> instance in the input of these calls is expected to be a _set_ of quads, i.e., it should not have repeated entries.
-By default, this is not checked (this may be a costly operation for large RDF graphs), but the canonicalization methods can be invoked with an additional boolean flag instructing the system to "de-duplicate" (essentially, create a new dataset instance where duplicate quads are removed).
+> Note that the Iterable<rdf.Qad> instance, in the input of these calls, is expected to be a _set_ of quads, i.e., it should not have repeated entries.
+This is not directly checked by
+> the system but, in some cases, the input graph is copied into an internal store, thereby de-duplicating tests.
+Because this can be a costly operation for large Graph, this can be
+> controlled by the user through the optional usage of a boolean parameter `copy`.
+The effects are as follows:
 >
+> - If the value of `copy` is set, then the input is copied or not to an internal store if the value is `true`, respectively `false`.
+> - If the value of `copy` is not set, the input is copied ***unless*** the object implements the [rdf Dataset Core interface](https://rdf.js.org/dataset-spec/#datasetcore-interface).
+>
+> What it means in practice is that if the user uses a standard RDF Data store, the quads are considered to be unique, and no copy occurs.
+Otherwise (if for example, and array of quads is used) the quads are copied.
+>
-> If the input is a document to parsed by the system, duplicate quads are filtered out automatically.
+> If the input is a document is to parsed by the system, duplicate quads are filtered out automatically.

 The separate [testing folder](https://github.com/iherman/rdfjs-c14n/tree/main/testing) includes a tiny application that runs some local tests, and can be used as an example for the additional packages that are required.
+See also the separate [tester repository](https://github.com/iherman/rdfjs-c14n-tester) that runs the official test suite set up by the W3C Working Group.

 ## Installation